-Synthetic monitoring is about proactively simulating user visits, regardless of whether or not users are currently visiting your site.
+Synthetic monitoring is about proactively simulating user visits, regardless of whether or not real users are currently visiting your site.
 Dynatrace Synthetic Monitoring provides you with 24x7 global visibility into your applications.
 An HTTP monitor uses simple HTTP requests.
 A browser monitor involves much more—it drives real web browser sessions with full HTML5/AJAX support.

 Dynatrace offers these types of synthetic monitors: single-URL browser monitors, browser clickpaths, and HTTP monitors.

 Single-URL browser monitors

 A single-URL browser monitor is the equivalent of a simulated user visiting your application using a modern, updated web browser.
-Browser monitors can be configured to run from any of our global locations at frequencies of up to every 5 minutes.
+Browser monitors can be configured to run from any of our public global or private locations at frequencies of up to every 5 minutes.
 Browser monitors alert you when your application becomes inaccessible or when baseline performance degrades significantly.

 Browser clickpaths are simulated user visits that monitor your application’s business-critical workflows.
 You can use the Dynatrace recorder to record an exact sequence of clicks and user input that you're interested in monitoring for availability and performance.
-Once you’ve captured the mouse clicks and additional user actions that you want your browser clickpath to include, you can set your browser clickpath to run automatically at regular intervals to test your site’s availability and functionality.
+Once you’ve captured the mouse clicks and additional user actions that you want your browser clickpath to include, you can set the browser clickpath to run automatically at regular intervals to test your site’s availability and performance.